 Something that was not so common at the time.

 It is fascinating to hear Terje talk about his role models, all the time he himself has been, and still is, a role model for many snowboarders.
-Someone who was invited to The Arctic Challenge at a young age, and who cites Terje as his greatest source of inspiration, is the likeable board pro Jake Blauvelt from Vermont.
+One who was invited to The Arctic Challenge at a young age, and who cites Terje as his greatest source of inspiration, is the likeable board pro Jake Blauvelt from Vermont.

-- There is no driving style I have tried to imitate more throughout my career than Terje's.
+- There is no style I have tried to imitate more throughout my career than Terje's.
 His natural talent as a board rider is a pleasure to watch, every time we ride together , Blauvelt tells Fri Flyt.

 - I can safely say that I would not have been the snowboarder I am today without Terje's influence.
 He brought out the best in everyone who had the pleasure of competing against him in the 90s.